- Drinking Water Testing

 The Laboratory Services Division provides testing services to establish a water content baseline covering a range of parameters.
 The testing program includes all of the tests recommended by the Ohio Environmental Protection Agency (OEPA), the Ohio Department of Health (ODH), and the Ohio Department of Natural Resources (ODNR).

 If you are concerned about future water quality issues, it is critical to have a good baseline water test before drilling activity takes place.
-In addition, the Board of Health can provide sampling services to the residents of Mahoning County.
+In addition, Mahoning County Public Health can provide sampling services to the residents of Mahoning County.
 Having a qualified third-party collect the samples is a best practice to assure an accurate sample of your water, and assure legal chain-of-custody of water test results.

 Click here for more information on shale well drilling and permitting from the Ohio Department of Natural Resources.